ouya/docs/forge_tv.md

 Developers can also design custom button images, as long as  images reflect `Forge TV` A,B,X,Y formatting (see below).

 ![Button images](forge_tv/image_1.png)

+## Step 3.
+Menu Button Handling

+Some games use the OUYA `BUTTON_MENU` to start or pause games.
+On `Forge TV` the `OUYA` button maps to the `HOME` button which opens the `Guide` instead.
+For standard `Android TV` controllers the `START` and `SELECT` buttons have been remapped to the `BUTTON_MENU` so games can continue to use the menu button without changing the code.
+Controllers that don't have a `SELECT` or `START` button won't be able to trigger a `BUTTON_MENU` press in the game (like the `OUYA` controller).
+Games can detect the `onPause` event to pause the game which is triggered with the `Guide` is opened.
+Games should make sure they can be started without using the `BUTTON_MENU` to maximize controller support.

 ## Controller Image